OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Members_management.md

 Users can be added to a course in several ways:

-a) by directly entering them in the member list by the course owner via the button "Add member" or "Import members" oder "Externe Mitglieder einladen".
-In den ersten beiden Fällen werden existierende Openolat Benutzer hinzugefügt.
-Mit der dritten Option können auch Personen ohne OpenOlat Account der Lernressource hinzugefügt werden.
+a) by directly entering them in the member list by the course owner via the button "Add member" or "Import members" oder "invite external members".
+In the first two cases, existing Openolat users are added.
+With the third option, people without an OpenOlat account can also be added to the learning resource.

 b) by booking the course by the learner (see [access configuration](../course_create/Access_configuration.md))

 c) by adding a group.
-Alle Gruppenmitglieder werden dann dem Kurs hinzugefügt.
+All group members will then be added to the course.

 d) by a superordinate OpenOlat [Curriculum](../curriculum/Curriculum_Management.md)